zhixin9001/2021-SAA/note/tips.md

     - .fifo suffix
     - GroupID，extend consumer, keep order in group
 - can't convert an existing standard queue into a FIFO queue.
+- Delay queues let you postpone the delivery of new messages to a queue for several seconds, invasible, 0-15min
+- Visibility timeout is a period during which Amazon SQS prevents other consumers from receiving and processing a given message, default 30s, 0-12h
 ### SNS
 - pay only for the compute time that you consume
 - FIFO, can only be subscribed by a SQS FIFO